Chair’s Introduction

 The Board receives questionnaires from some shareholders periodically in relation to ‘Environmental, Social and Governance’ (‘ESG’) matters.
 These questionnaires are reviewed, now with assistance from the ESG Committee, and then the questionnaires are completed and returned to the requestor.

 Details of the Company’s share capital and substantial shareholders are contained in the Directors’ Report within the Annual Report.
-The details of the current substantial shareholders are also in the AIM Securities Information section of this website.
+The details of current substantial shareholders are also in the AIM Securities Information section of this website.

 Constructive Use of General Meetings

 The Board encourages attendance at its Annual General Meeting (‘AGM’) from all shareholders.
 The Notice of AGM together with all resolutions and explanations of these resolutions are sent at least 20 working days before the meeting.
 The Company proposes separate resolutions for each substantially separate issue and specifically relating to the report and financial statements.
 All Directors, where possible, make themselves available to answer any questions shareholders may have.
-Results of all votes on resolutions are published as soon as practicable on the Company’s website.
+Results of all votes on resolutions are published as soon as practicable on this website.

 The voting on each Resolution tabled at the AGM can be conducted on a show of hands or by way of poll votes.
 Shareholders, if they are unable to attend the meeting in person, are strongly encouraged to participate in the AGM by voting by proxy ahead of the meeting.